IHTSDO/snomed-publish/canonical-plugin/README.md

     conceptFile        File containing all the concepts referenced in the relationships file, aka 'Concepts_Core' outputFile         Destination file to write the canonical output results to databaseLocation   Optional.
 Specify location of database file.
-If not specified, defaults to an in-memory database (minium 3Gb of heap space required) show               Optional.
+If not specified, defaults to an in-memory database (minimum 3Gb of heap space required) show               Optional.
 Show reasoning details for concept(s).
                        Either 'all' or a set of concept ids like '{c1id,c2id,etc.}'